edibotopic/dsf-racket/readme.md

 (DSF).

-This repo contains a small Racket module `dsf.rkt` and accompanying slides written in Racket `dsf_slides.rkt` A blank `dsf_test.rkt` file with the dsf module imported and some commented out formulas is provided for testing the module.
+This repo contains a small Racket module `dsf.rkt` and accompanying slides written in Racket `dsf_slides.rkt`.
+A blank `dsf_test.rkt` file with the dsf module imported and some commented out formulas is provided for testing the module.